choiyh592/BADDIE/README.md

 The order of paths in the text file corresponds to the sequential order specified in the `--inputtxt` file.\
 CSV files containing the outcomes of quality checks and volumetric analyses are also provided in this directory.\
 The `__qc_failed.csv` file contains paths to files that failed the quality check.
 The files in the csv should have faulty segmentations. \
-The `__volumetric_analysis.csv` file contains volumetric assessments for each patient, identified by their unique patient IDs provided in `--sid`.
+The `__volumetric_analysis.csv` file is created if `--va` is set to `True`.
+It contains volumetric assessments for each patient, identified by their unique patient IDs provided in `--sid`.

 Below is an example output demonstrating the utilization of the flags provided above.
 ```